-For students of history, they know that Ronald Reagan’s famous commercial in the 80’s titled “It’s morning in America again” was really veiled racism and what Donald Trump styled his whole Make America... blech….
+For students of history, they know that Ronald Reagan’s famous commercial in the 80’s titled “It’s morning in America again” was designed as a dog-whistle and not too dissimilar to the recent MAGA mantra.

 We are all tired of hearing about how upsetting this week’s tragedy is, and I really want to find a way to move on — which I know is completely ridiculous.
 It’s way to soon and raw to move on.
 I know this.

 Then again; when will it be soon enough and who decides that?
 When the world devolves into chaos and anarchy?
 Yeah, that’ll probably be just about the most American time to move on.

 Please go to that Youtube clip and thumb’s down it and realize that the idiot that posted this terrible commercial doesn’t know that the caption should read IT’S not Its.
 Don’t read the comments unless you want to be more depressed.

 I was in Vegas during the election for a conference, and I really can’t think of a more dismally accurate place to be when the world decided to go completely batshit.
 Surreal doesn’t begin to capture the feeling of being slathered in loud noise, blaring lights, cigarette smoke, and desperation.
 Tacky, guady, and overpriced is what we are now.
 That is, until we run out of money.
 Then maybe we can make Vegas great again: Quiet, dark, and peaceful.